resources / blog /

 At this point, you really do start wondering if modern electronics are built to last… or just built to last long enough to make the next upgrade feel inevitable.

-So, let’s break this down properly, the how, the why, and everything in between for all your gaming gear.
+But let’s break this down properly, the how, the why, and everything in between for all your gaming gear.

-| Type of Warranty | What It Covers | What It Doesn’t Cover | Typical Duration | Who Offers It | Typical Cost | |---|---|---|---|---|---| | Manufacturer Warranty | Internal defects, mechanical faults, electrical failures under normal use | HDMI damage, drops, spills, stick drift from wear, liquid damage, overheating from dust, accidental damage | 1 year (sometimes 2) | Console makers (Sony, Microsoft, Nintendo) | Included in device price | | Extended Warranty | extra years of mechanical/electrical coverage (motherboard, power supply, ports, fan failures) | Accidental drops, liquid damage, physical breakage, loss/theft, cosmetic issues | 1–3 extra years beyond manufacturer warranty | Retailers, brands, and third-party providers | $80–$180 for 2–3 years | | Accidental Damage Protection | Drops, cracked HDMI ports, liquid spills, controller failures from impact, broken docks, VR headset damage | Theft, loss, missing devices | 1–3 years | Manufacturers + third-party partners (like SureBright) | $60–$150/year depending on device category | | Shipping Protection | Transit damage, dead-on-arrival units, lost packages, porch piracy | Long-term defects, wear and tear, accidental damage after delivery | Per shipment/per order | Retailers, third-party providers (e.g., SureBright Shipping Protection) | $3–$15 per order |
+| Type of Warranty | What It Covers | What It Doesn’t Cover | Typical Duration | Who Offers It | Typical Cost | |---|---|---|---|---|---| | Manufacturer Warranty | Internal defects, mechanical faults, electrical failures under normal use | HDMI damage, drops, spills, stick drift from wear, liquid damage, overheating from dust, accidental damage | 1 year (sometimes 2) | Console makers (Sony, Microsoft, Nintendo) | Included in device price | | Extended Warranty | extra years of mechanical/electrical coverage (motherboard, power supply, ports, fan failures) | Accidental drops, liquid damage, physical breakage, loss/theft, cosmetic issues | 1–3 extra years beyond manufacturer warranty | Retailers, brands, and third-party providers | $80–$180 for 2–3 years | | Accidental Damage Protection | Drops, cracked HDMI ports, liquid spills, controller failures from impact, broken docks, VR headset damage | Theft, loss, missing devices | 1–3 years | Manufacturers + third-party partners (like SureBright) | $60–$150/year depending on device category |

-What exactly does the manufacturer’s warranty cover?
+What exactly does your manufacturer’s gaming warranty cover?

 When you pick up a new console, the box comes with the usual stuff like cables, a controller, the setup booklet, and a warranty.

-What’s covered
+What’s covered in manufacturer warranty

-• Defects in materials or workmanship- meaning anything inside the console that fails because of a flawed component or factory assembly.
+• Defects in materials or workmanship; meaning anything inside the console that fails because of a flawed component or factory assembly.

 • Display issues on handhelds such as dead pixels, flickering, brightness problems, or color distortion that come from manufacturing faults.